dport17/CapstoneProject/README.md

 Team 1

-## Capstone II
+## Capstone II Project

-# Project Topic

-Mattermost Chat Bot - Question Answer System
+# Mattermost Chat Bot - Question Answer System
 A chatbot that will answer any questions that are asked on a Mattermost server.